mongodb/specifications/source/transactions/transactions.rst

 UnknownTransactionCommitResult label is, "We don't know if your commit has satisfied the provided write concern."
-The only write concern errors that are not labeled with "UnknownTransactionCommitResult" are UnsatisfiableWriteConcern and UnknownReplWriteConcern.
+The only write concern errors that are not labeled with "UnknownTransactionCommitResult" are CannotSatisfyWriteConcern (which will be renamed to the more precise UnsatisfiableWriteConcern in 4.2, while preserving the current error code) and UnknownReplWriteConcern.
 These errors codes mean that the provided write concern is not valid and therefore a retry attempt would fail with the same error.

 Retrying commitTransaction